 The FEG scheme, as a scheme of last resort, is intended only to apply where there are insufficient assets to pay out employee entitlements.
 Note also that there are eligibility restrictions.
 The restrictions include the scheme not applying to contractors and those who have been directors of the company within the last 12 months of the company, among other conditions.

-There has been concern in recent years that companies have been misusing the FEG Scheme, including the occurrence of ‘illegal phoenix activity’, where assets have been transferred out of the company prior to insolvency which would have otherwise been used to pay employees their entitlements.
-For more about this activity, see What is phoenix activity and how does the law (attempt to) regulate it?
+There has been a concern in recent years that companies have been misusing the FEG Scheme, including the occurrence of ‘illegal phoenix activity’, where assets have been transferred out of the company prior to insolvency which would have otherwise been used to pay employees their entitlements.

 Contractors are not employees